Best places to visit in Oman? There are a ton!

 The Sultan Qaboos Grand Mosque once held the accolade of being home to the world’s largest chandelier, and the world’s longest carpet.
 That is, until the Emiratis and the Qataris came in, took measurements, and made theirs slightly larger!
 Nonetheless, the mosque is quite a sight to see.

 Hop from Rock to Rock at Wadi Bani Khalid

 Wadi Bani Khalid is one of the best places to visit in Oman if you are looking to swim and relax beneath the Middle Eastern sun.
 The paradisaical desert Wadi is famed across the country for its beauty.

-The Wadi sits against the backdrop of the Hajar mountains.
-Its translucent cerulean waters of this desert oasis are perfect for swimming.
+This Wadi sits against the backdrop of the Hajar mountains.
+The translucent cerulean waters of this desert oasis are perfect for swimming.